All Episodes

 People who went to trial wish they'd taken deals.

-I think there's a case for for plea deals, you know, like I mean, I I think people should obviously be able to plead guilty if they're guilty, but right why should they get a it does no, you know, it's true, it's true, and there's maybe like there there might be circumstances.
+You know, like I mean, I think people should obviously be able to plead guilty if they're guilty, but why should they get a true?

-I don't I don't like to kind of make absolutes.
+I don't like to kind of make absolutes.

 I think that plea deals are weaponized in a way that's grossly unconstitutional and very damaging to our country, to the justice system.

-I started by um I know we don't have time to go into this whole story, but as much time as you need.
+And my experience, so to answer your question, I speak to dozens of people in prison, mostly federal prison across the U.S. I started by, I know we don't have time to go into this whole story, but as much time as you need.

-They actually moved him to a different cell the second day, and we still showed up every day, brought more people, brought music, brought lights.
+And we still showed up every day, brought more people, brought music, brought lights.

-And I still will get messages like through Instagram like, hey, I just got out of MDC, I just want to say thank you.
+And I still will get messages like through Instagram like, hey, I just got out of MDC.

 It's the only thing that got me through.

-We were so we were going crazy and just thank you, because like when you go to prison, it's hard for people who care about you.
+Cause like when you go to prison, it's hard for people who care about you.

-you know, like as committed as I am, and I and I do believe that I've proven to myself that I am a loyal friend, but it is hard, you know, to really just walk around knowing that someone you care about is in a prison cell.
+And I do believe that I've proven to myself that I am a loyal friend, but it is hard, you know, to really just walk around knowing that someone you care about is in a prison cell.

 I found it to be healing to be able to be there for people.

-So it started with the dancing, and then we wanted them to be able to invite friends and family.
+So it started with the dancing and then we wanted them to be able to invite friends and family.

-So I created a phone number and held up a sign with the phone number, and of course, they all started calling me.
+So I created a phone number and held up a sign with the phone number.

-And so I just started making friends, and I just started um, you know, meeting all these different people, and there's such a wide range and and MDC in particular, because it's a pre-trial facility, has everything from like murders to you know, some white collar crime to someone who's just there on a parole violation or like any number of things.
+And MDC in particular, because it's a pre-trial facility, has everything from like murders to, you know, some white collar crime to someone who's just there on a parole violation or like any number of things.

-That was one of the first things that I focused on because I wanted to educate the public about what was going on inside the prison and and the dancing was two things.
+That was one of the first things that I focused on because I wanted to educate the public about what was going on inside the prison.

 Like, why are you doing this?

-And we would say, like, for you, and they couldn't like you know, for them to think that people would just take time out of their day to show up for them to entertain them to connect with them was a foreign concept, which is why it's so needed.
+And they couldn't like, you know, for them to think that people would just take time out of their day to show up for them, to entertain them, to connect with them, was a foreign concept, which is why it's so needed.

-Like the fact that them just feeling like other people see them as human is confusing, like that should tell you something about the conditions and how they're treated.
+Like the fact that them just feeling like other people see them as human is confusing.

-You're basically locked in a bathroom because there's a toilet right there, toilet, bunk beds, uh hot and bad food, dangerous, and being treated not like an not like a human.
+Toilet, bunk beds, hot and bad food, dangerous, and being treated not like an, not like a human.

-Like no one's called me by my name.
+Like, no one's called me by my name.

-They should call by the number for years, number or a nickname.
+They should call by the number.

 Most people don't go by what they call their government names.

-Or it might be a nickname that they have from like being in a gang and things like that, but but rarely are they called their actual name.
+Or it might be a nickname that they have from like being in a gang and things like that.

-So I always made it a point when I was speaking on the phone to to say their names and address them, you know, that way.
+So I always made it a point when I was speaking on the phone to say their names and address them, you know, that way.

-But it's I feel very strongly about everyone being treated like a human being, no matter what they've done.
+But it's, I feel very strongly about everyone being treated like a human being, no matter what they've done.

-And that doesn't mean I think we should let criminals free, like it's it's crazy to me.
+And that doesn't mean I think we should let criminals free.

-And and no, that that's not it.
+And no, that that's not it.

 It's it's horrific.